- University of Illinois - Urbana-Champaign, Bachelor of Science

 He was an associate attorney for five years at McDermott Will & Emery in Chicago, the largest U.S. tax law firm in the nation.
 He served as vice president and tax law counsel for seven years at the Leo Burnett advertising agency in Chicago.

 He has excelled as a professor of law, legal scholar and attorney at law.
 Currently he is a professor of law at Chapman University Dale E. Fowler School of Law in Orange, California.
 He proudly holds the William P. Foley, II Chair in Corporate & Taxation Law.

 Doti teaches contract law, federal income taxation, and estate and gift tax law.
 The fourth edition of his Contract Law Flowcharts and Cases book was published by West Academics in 2016 and is used by students, professors and lawyers worldwide.
 Chapman students selected Doti as Professor of the Year in 2012.
 As such, he was the first recipient of the Katherine Darmer Teaching Excellence Award.

 Frank also has numerous law review articles published on various taxation law issues.
 He was cited in a U.S. Supreme Court brief in Murphy v.
 U.S. He has served as an articles editor of the American Bar Association Tax Lawyer.

 Doti founded the first pro-bono taxation law clinic in California.
 Chapman’s is one the first to garner IRS funding and has been awarded more than $2 million since inception.
 He founded Chapman’s JD Tax Law Emphasis program, the very first emphasis program at Chapman.

-He and his wife of Margaret have been married over 40 years and have three children, Matthew, Emily and Jillian.
+He and his wife of Margaret have been married since 1973 and have three children and a grandson.